Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Navigate to your Subscription and select `Resource groups`.
 1. You should see four newly created resource groups.
-1. Click the resource group post-fixed `dev` (e.g. `JFH-20221208-dev`).
+1. Click the resource group post-fixed `dev` (e.g. `rg-JFH-20221208-env-dev`).
 1. Select `Access control (IAM)` and select `Role assignments`.
+1. Under the `Reader` role, you should see that your `dev-plan` Managed Identity has been granted access directly to the resource group.
-1. Under the `Contributor` role, you should see that your `dev` Service Principal or Managed Identity has been granted access directly to the resource group.
+1. Under the `Contributor` role, you should see that your `dev-apply` Managed Identity has been granted access directly to the resource group.

 #### State storage account